isabella232/dynamic-media-classic.en-1/help/uploading-image-asset-or-vector.md

 * An upload token.
 * A file size limit.
 * A list of filename extensions.
-* Whether or not to preserve the color profile and file name associated with the asset.
+* Whether to preserve the color profile and file name associated with the asset.
-* Whether or not to use Knockout Background.
+* Whether to use Knockout Background.
 If you enable Knockout Background, set the Corner, Tolerance, and Fill Method.
-See Knockout Background in [Image Editing options at upload](image-editing-options-upload.md#image-editing-options-at-upload).
+See Knockout Background in [Image editing options at upload](image-editing-options-upload.md#image-editing-options-at-upload).
-* The name of the file to upload
+* The name of the file to upload.

 <!--